Sriracha Tofu Bowls

 - Pre-heat oven to 400 degrees F.

-- Cut tofu into small cubes and toss with sriracha, soy sauce and garlic powder.
+- Pat tofu dry then cut tofu into small cubes and toss with sriracha, soy sauce, cornstarch and garlic powder.
 Place on a baking sheet lined with parchment paper or a silicone baking mat.
+Bake for 25-35 minutes until golden brown and crispy.

 - While the tofu is baking, cook the rice and edamame according to package instructions.
 Keep in mind if you’re using brown rice, you may need up to 45 minutes to cook it so get that started before the tofu.